WebAssembly/tool-conventions/Linking.md

 - `4 / WASM_SYM_VISIBILITY_HIDDEN` - Indicating that this is a hidden symbol.
   Hidden symbols are not to be exported when performing the final link, but may be linked to other modules.
+- `0x10 / WASM_SYM_UNDEFINED` - Indicating that this symbol is not defined.
+  For function/global symbols, must match whether the symbol is an import or is defined; for data symbols, determines whether a segment is specified.

 For `WASM_DATA_SIZE` the following fields are present in the
 subsection: